amazon-archives/aws-full-stack-template/extensions/search-api/README.md

     4. After reviewing, check the blue box for creating IAM resources.
 4. Choose Create stack.
 This will take ~15 minutes to complete.
 5. After the stack completes, go to the Lambda console and find the Search function ([DynamoDBTableName]-Search)
-6. To achieve optimal performance, its best to query ElasticSearch on specific fields.
-Modify the fields array on line 24 with fields from your DynamoDB table to query on in the format of [column name].[type of DynamoDB column] (S, N, BOOL, etc)
+    1. Modify the fields array on line 24 with fields from your DynamoDB table to query on in the format of [column name].[column type]
+(S, N, BOOL, etc)
+    2. This allows us to achieve optimal performance as its best to query ElasticSearch on specific fields.
+    3. If you are deploying this on top of the Full Stack app template with the existing goals schema, no additional modification is needed.

-Note: As described in the limitations, this template does not backfill data to the ElasticSearch cluster.
-To test the extension, create a new item and see [Using the extension](#using-the-extension) for ways to test your Search API.
+Note: As described in the [limitations](#limitations), this template does not backfill data to the ElasticSearch cluster.
+To test the extension, create a new item and see [Using the extension](#using-the-extension) for instructions on testing your Search API.

 ### Cleaning up